savashn/ecewo/README.md

 FetchContent_Declare(
     ecewo
     GIT_REPOSITORY https://github.com/savashn/ecewo.git
-    GIT_TAG main # or type the version, such as v2.0.0 )
+    GIT_TAG main # or use a specific version, such as v2.0.0 )

 FetchContent_MakeAvailable(ecewo)